zxcjhg/kvs/README.md

-## Key Value Storage in  Rust
+## Key-Value Database in  Rust

-`Goals`:
+**Goals**:

-    1) To learn Rust primitives by creating a Key Value Database
+    - To learn Rust primitives by creating a Key Value Database
-    2) To learn Rust ecosystem
+    - To learn Rust ecosystem
-    3) To learn Systems Programming
+    - To learn Systems Programming
-    4) To learn about Distributed Systems
+    - To learn about Distributed Systems

- `TODO`:
+ **TODO**:

-    1) Add multi-threading
+    - Add multi-threading
-    2) Add async
+    - Add async
-    3) Create a custom serialization and communication protocol
+    - Create a custom serialization and communication protocol
-    4) Add logging
+    - Add logging
-    5) Improve performance
+    - Improve performance